TimelessDavid/power-electronics-2025/Module 1 Diodes/README.md

 - Current decay: $i_L(t) = I_0 e^{-\frac{R}{L}t}$
 - Voltage limited to diode drop (~1V)

+  In power electronics circuits with inductive loads (such as motors or coils), a freewheeling diode is connected in parallel with the load to provide a path for the inductive current when the main switching device (e.g., a transistor or thyristor) turns off.
+[3]
+- **Protect the circuit** from high-voltage transients caused by the sudden interruption of current through inductance.
+- **Maintain current continuity** in the inductive load during the OFF period of the switch.
+- **Reduce voltage spikes** across switching devices, enhancing reliability.

+This operation is critical in DC chopper circuits, inverter-fed motors, and controlled rectifiers where inductive elements are present.

 <!-- Image placeholder -->
 <div align="center">
   <img src="./images/freewheeling_circuit.png" alt="Freewheeling Circuit" width="400"/>